npmcomponent/MatthewMueller-end-of/Readme.md

 # end-of

   Check to see if you're at the end of an input element or textarea.
-Useful for "drifting" textareas.
+Useful for "drifting" textareas with additional padding at the bottom.

 ## Installation